drgrib/ttimer/README.md

 ttimer -t 3p
 ```

-All end time timers are set to time to align to zero seconds on the minute so they will change over to new minutes with the system clock.
+All end time timers are set to align to zero seconds on the minute so they will change over to new minutes with the system clock.

 ## Parsing Rules